ml-jku/HopCPT/docs/index.md

 <link rel="stylesheet" href="assets/css/accordion.css">

-This blog post explains the paper **[Few-Shot Learning by Dimensionality Reduction in Gradient Space](https://arxiv.org/abs/2206.03483)**, which introduces **SubGD**, a novel few-shot learning algorithm (presented at CoLLAs 2022).

-SubGD is a few-shot learning method that restricts fine-tuning to a low-dimensional parameter subspace.
-This reduces model complexity and increases sample efficiency.
-SubGD identifies the subspace through the most important update directions during fine-tuning on training tasks.

-The interactive plot below illustrates how SubGD exploits important update directions.
-Due to the restriction to a subspace, SubGD approaches the minimum more directly.

 This blog post explains HopCPT introduced in the paper “[Conformal Prediction for Time Series with Modern Hopfield Networks](https://arxiv.org/abs/2303.12783) which is **accepted at Neurips2023**.

 HopCPT is an approach to **generate prediction intervals for multivariate time series, given a point estimate from an arbitrary base prediction model**.